modera/foundation-standard/UPGRADE.md

 illustrated in this [commit](https://github.com/modera/foundation-standard/commit/d521dd0701ec8784be075e00ef7778ade1707dd5), it will reduce amount of data transferred through the network for about 80%.
 Also it is recommended to enable optimistic cache by adding `location` block, see this [commit](https://github.com/modera/foundation-standard/commit/36b8068c477ed9b1e2ca826b7b3fb8aab5f6a412) for more details.
 Once updated do not forget to restart Nginx.
+Beware that you need to increase a version number in `/modera-version.txt` file whenever a new version of application is deployed (when production environment is used).
+See from `VersionResolving\StandardVersionResolver` MJRCacheAwareClassLoaderBundle for more details.
+If the version number is not increased then browser will continue using ExtJS classes that could have been possibly cached once user opened a section.

 ## 0.10